-Try to stick to just one or two subjects on weeknights to help them stay focused and block the sessions into chunks with short breaks in between.
+Keep subject focus They might be taking lots of subjects at GCSE but they should stick to just two or three subjects on weeknights to help them stay focused and block the sessions into chunks with short breaks in between.
 For example, rather than suggest revision from 7 pm until 9 pm, have revision in 25 minute stretches with five minute breaks in between.
 This doesn't mean they can't spend 50 minutes on one subject, it just allows them to rest their eyes and change thinking patterns by taking a break in between.
-Where possible, maximise opportunities to study during the day (i.e. at the times to when examinations will take place) as recollection can be better at a similar time of day as when the original memory was created.
-Make sure their revision timetable includes weekends as well as weekday evenings.
 Factor in relaxation time You can also make sure they are taking longer breaks by including activities that are not related to revision so that they can still enjoy time with friends and family and their hobbies.
 Even in the lead up to exam time, taking time out is crucial.
 It's important that as well as outlining when they will be revising, they can also see that they have dedicated time for fun things too.
-Be strict yet flexible Part of the value in creating a revision timetable is to ensure all topics are covered in the lead up to exams, rather than your child getting side-tracked by one subject they either find very difficult or prefer doing.
-Sticking to the timetable is important and promotes self-discipline.
-However, sometimes things take longer than expected, so don't get cross if your child deviates from the plan.
-A good idea is to factor in some unassigned revision time to make flexibility easier.
+A REVISION TIMETABLE WILL HELP STRUCTURE REVISION AND

-Revision template
+Useful links Revision template